kchen7/kevinchen/_posts/2020-05-11-Penn-Electric-Racing.md

             a LCD dashboard, an e-fused power distribution unit, and a powertrain control module.
         </p>
-        <p> As the electrical lead, I managed the timelines for all of the
+        <p> As the electrical lead, I managed the timelines for and reviewed all of these
             boards.
 However, I worked most closely with designing the Battery Management System.
 More details are included below.
         </p>